Features

 Create Track (ppal-create-track)

-- Add MIDI or audio tracks
+- Add MIDI, audio, or return tracks

 - Position tracks exactly where you want